ViciousElia/cicada-godot-assets/README.md

 Finally, all end-level assets should have `import` and `export` methods that can build or recover both values and settings.

-Assets built as utility elements (those in the control directory) will have an `initialise` method to pre-configure them.
+Assets built as utility elements (those in the control directory) will also have an `initialise` method to pre-configure them.
 When building with these elements, it will be necessary to add `import`/`export` code and others, since they are not built to be end-level.
 ## Projects
 Below are projects using these assets.
 The list will be short for a while.
 ### Current